Felonies

 Building a Strategic Defense for Felony Charges

 Every felony case requires a defense tailored to the facts, the evidence, and the specific court handling the matter.
-We start by reviewing police reports, body camera footage, witness statements, and forensic evidence to identify weaknesses or inconsistencies in the prosecution’s claims.
+We start by reviewing police reports, body camera footage, witness statements, and forensic evidence to identify weaknesses or inconsistencies in the prosecution’s case.

 Our defense strategy often involves: